gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-cross-platform-issues.md

 TOC: Cross Platform Issues

 I probably comes as no shock that not all WebGL programs work on all devices or browser.
-For one WebGL2, at least as of July 2020, [is not supported at all in Safari](#safari).
+For one WebGL2, at least as of March 2021, is not supported in Safari except behind a flag (Safari 14)

 Here's a list of most of the issues you might run into off the top of my head